smart-on-fhir/smart-health-links/docs/spec.md

 * Manifest URL request/response
   * New request parameters or headers MAY be introducd without a version bump, as long as they're optional and safe to ignore
   * New response parameters or headers MAY be introducd without a version bump, as long as they're optional and safe to ignore
+  * Data Sharers and Recipients SHALL ignore parameters and headers they don't recognize
   * Introduction of parameters or headers that can't safely be ignored will require a `v` bump
 * Encryption and signature schemes
   * Changes to the cryptographic protocol will require a `v` bump